A Networked Multi-Agent System for Mobile Wireless Infrastructure on Demand: Experiments

 The optimal placement of the network node at such long distances is intuitive, one should place it in the middle between the task agents.
 We verify this in Fig. \ref{fig:exp1_position_fixed}\textendash\ref{fig:exp1_position_mobile}.
 While the relay is incapable of moving when the infrastructure is fixed, the network agent in the mobile system always keeps itself near the center point between the two task agents.
 This enables the extended operational range.
 Since the data rate decreases with respect to distance (See e.g., Fig. \ref{fig:channel_model} and equation \eqref{eq:barr}, for the channel model), this results in overall better data rates.

 This experiment verifies that mobile infrastructure is capable of making more efficient use of network agents.
 Indeed, by dynamically routing and repositioning, further operational ranges can be achieved without the need of additional agents.
+The MID system also proved itself robust to model inaccuracies.
+The parameters fitted in Fig. \ref{fig:channel_model} resulted to be too conservative in the experiment site probably due to low noise levels.
+However, problem \eqref{eq:fiedlermax} remains feasible so that the connectivity planner will always work under model mismatch, and the network planner can protect itself by lowering the parameter $m_i^k$ if needed, as the border case $m_i^k=0$ ensures the feasibility of \eqref{eq:maxs}.